apache/celix/libs/etcdlib/README.md

 etcd is a distributed, consistent key-value store for shared configuration and service discovery, part of the CoreOS project.

 This repository provides a library for etcd for C applications.
+It uses the v2 (REST) api of etcd.

 Etcdlib can be used as part of Celix but is also usable stand-alone.